Long-eared owl: Interspecies predatory relationships

 On a broader scale, both short-eared owls and barn owls potentially compete for resources with long-eared owls.
-Despite considerable overlap in both range and diet, long-eared owls are largely buffered from considerable competition with short-eared owls by habitat preferences, as the short-eared owls always venture to more open habitats, generally roosting and nesting in tall grasses rather than timber, and seldom, if ever, hunt in the same edge habitats as the long-eared species.
+Despite overlap in both range and diet, long-eared owls are buffered from competition with short-eared owls by habitat preferences, as the short-eared owls choose more open habitats, generally roosting and nesting in tall grasses rather than timber, and seldom hunt in the same edge habitats as the long-eared species.
 In western Russia when compared to short-eared owl, long-eared owl showed less of a tendency to appear in cluster where prey was concentrated, most likely because of the habitat differences.
 In both western Russia and further east in western Siberia, the short-eared tended to take more tundra voles in addition to common voles, while long-eared owls focused more exclusively on common voles.
 Comparisons between barn and long-eared owls have been made in many areas of the latter species less extensive range.
 The habitats used by the barn and long-eared owls are not mutually exclusive nor are their prey species.
 Despite being similar aerial hunters of open areas, barn owls differ in life history in many respects from long-eared owls, in part by being cavity nesters.
 While their dietary habits can appear similar and show similar dependence on small mammals, barn owls are somewhat more generalized and catholic as feeders, with less of a heavy reliance on voles.
 Barn owls can live quite well on virtually any small mammal assemblage.
-In some parts of Europe, the two species’ food niche breadth is comparable or even slightly higher in the long-eared.
+In some parts of Europe, the two species' food niche breadth is comparable or even slightly higher in the long-eared.
 However, globally barn owls are much more wide-ranging, more tropical in their central range and globally have a much wider prey spectrum than long-eared owls.
 Barn owls are also more widely adaptive to insular living than long-eared owls, and are capable living proficiently on a diversity of prey classes even in environments completely lacking small mammals.
 The American barn owl race is larger than the western barn owl race from Europe and relevant parts of Asia, being more comparable in body mass and foot and talon size to the tawny owl while the western race in Europe is roughly intermediate between the tawny and long-eared owls in body size and foot span.
 Consequently, in the Americas, barn owls tend to consistently take slightly larger prey than long-eared owls and tend to access a broader overall feeding niche.
 Despite the great adaptability and range of the barn owl, it was found in a study from France that they experience higher mortality due to starvation than long-eared and tawny owls.
 This was attributed to the barn owl's inferior lipid fat reserves while they attempt to survive the cooler seasons within temperate climates, as they are better suited to survival in warmer climates.